Working with Kingdom impact: Bringing God’s Presence Into Your Workplace

 Prayer

-Help us to see our workplaces and businesses through Your eyes – as places of influence, purpose, and ministry.
+Help us see our workplaces and businesses through Your eyes, as places of influence, purpose, and ministry.

 Strengthen us where we feel weary.

-And remind us daily that we are Your beloved children, never alone, never forgotten.
+Remind us daily that we are Your beloved children — never alone and never forgotten.

 Use our lives to shine Your goodness to everyone we meet.